asseco-pst/watch-your-language/scopes.md

 The most common way of implementing the module pattern is often called "Revealing Module", and it's the variation we present here.

 Firstly, ```CoolModule()``` is just a function, but it has to be invoked for there to be a module instance created.
 Without the execution of the outer function, the creation of the inner scope and the closures would not occur.
-That's why we defined as a **IIF** (Immediately Invoked Function).
+That's why we defined as a **IIFE** (Immediately Invoked Function Expression).
 But it could be done like the following:

 ```javascript
 function module() {...};